HL7/US-Core/source/pages/general-guidance.md

 - **SHALL NOT** restrict search results ( i.e. apply 'hidden' filters) when a client includes status parameters in the query.
 - **SHALL** document this behavior in its CapabilityStatement for the "search-type" interaction in `CapabilityStatement.rest.resource.interaction.documentation`.
 - Follow the [deleted data](#representing-deleted-information) guidance above.
-- If a system doesn't support a specific status that is queried, the search results **SHOULD** return an http `200` status with search bundle containing resources matching the search criteria *and* an OperationOutcome warning the client which status value is not supported.
+- If a system doesn't support a specific status that is queried, search results **SHOULD** return an http `200` status with search bundle containing resources matching the search criteria *and* an OperationOutcome warning the client which status value is not supported.

    - For example, in a query enumerating all the `AllergyIntolerance.verificationStatus` statuses to a system that supports concepts `unconfirmed`, `confirmed`, `entered-in-error` but not `refuted`, the search parameter is referring to an unknown code since `refuted` is not known to the server.